viamrobotics/docs/docs/tutorials/projects/filtered-camera-module.md

 Now that your camera component is steadily capturing images to the Viam app, you can train a machine learning (ML) model on those images to be able to detect certain objects in the camera feed.

-The `filtered_camera` module supports two modes of filtering:
+The `filtered-camera` module supports two modes of filtering:

 - [Detection](/ml/vision/detection/), where you train an ML model by drawing bounding boxes around distinct objects within captured images, to enable your machine to be able to detect those objects on its own.
 - [Classification](/ml/vision/classification/), where you train an ML model by tagging images with a class label that best describes it, to enable your machine to be able to classify similar images on its own.